idlab-discover/ChronosGuard/README.md

 ## Contact

-If you have any questions or comments regarding the paper, code, or results, feel free to contact the corresponding author at Miel.Verkerken@UGent.be.
+If you have any questions or comments regarding the paper, code, or results, feel free to contact the corresponding author at X.X@X.X.
 We welcome any feedback or suggestions for future work in this area.

 ## License